rubymonsters/testing-for-beginners/source/02-testing/06-classes.md

 However, that requires us to type a lot of code every time we want to call any of our assertion methods.

-Luckily, Ruby allows us to grab the so called backtrace at any point in our code.
-The backtrace is the funny looking stuff that you see on any error message in the console.
-It is an array of strings that tell which methods in which files, and on which lines have been called so far, so we can "trace" the method call back.
+Luckily, Ruby allows us to grab the so-called backtrace at any point in our code.
+The backtrace is the funny-looking stuff that you see on any error message in the console.
+It is an array of strings that tell which methods in which files and on which lines have been called so far, so we can "trace" the method call back.

 The method that lets us grab this backtrace is the method `caller`.
 Let's try